DNMalavi/Coffee_Fraud-Hyperspectral_Imaging-and-Machine_Learning/README.md

 ### **Coffee Samples**:

-- 25 Arabica and 5 Robusta samples were sourced from major coffee-producing countries.

-- Coffee was roasted (medium roast, 15 minutes at 220°C), cooled overnight, and ground into fine powder.
+- Different samples of coffee (Arabica and Robusta) from top 10 leading producing countries.
+The samples were roasted and lyophilized.
+Comparison is made between ground and instant coffee.

 ### **Adulteration Levels**: